jibs-ops/AWS-Cloud-Practitioner-Notes/README.md

 <br />

+1. (Continuation) → In the IAM Role.
+2. Next: Add Storage.
+3. Review and launch.
-    → In the IAM Role → Next: Add Storage → Review and launch → Launch (It is going to ask you to create a key pair.
-Key pairs are used to get into the server, we don’t need one because we are using SSM as it’s another way of login into the server) → Proceed without a key pair in the drop down menu → To view the progress select “View Instances” → It should turn from yellow to green
+4. Launch (It is going to ask you whether to create a key pair.
+Key pairs are used to get into the server, we don’t need one because we are using SSM as it’s another way of login into the server).
+5. Proceed without a key pair in the drop down menu.
+6. To view the progress select “View Instances” (It should turn from yellow to green).

 <br />